Fact Sheet 2020-2021

 The District is home to two thriving schools, serving our K– 8 population, with an average total of 765 students.
 Our younger students attend Parkview School, which was refurbished and expanded in 1997, including playground equipment from our PTA and new equipment for our preschoolers.
 Parkview School houses our PreK-3 classes.
 Students in grades 4 through 8 attend Joyce Kilmer School in the center of town; grades 4 and 5 are structured in a self–contained organization, with language arts and math teams Grades 6 through 8 are departmentalized, suitable to middle– school education.
-Joyce Kilmer School includes a multi–media technology classroom, a media center, and a mobile computer lab acquired in spring 2007 through the generous efforts of the Milltown PTO.
+Joyce Kilmer School includes a multi–media STEM technology lab within the media center.
 Through a formal send–receive contract, approved by the Department of Education, our high school students are sent on a tuition basis to Spotswood High School.
-Our 2019-2020 operating budget of $17.7million supports Parkview School and Joyce Kilmer School, as well as the tuition for students attending Spotswood High School.
+Our 2020-2021 operating budget of $19.3million supports Parkview School and Joyce Kilmer School, as well as the tuition for students attending Spotswood High School.

 Our Board of Education is composed of 9 residents; each elected for a three–year term.
 The Board operates under a committee structure, which ensures oversight in seven major areas: Curriculum and Instruction, Facilities and Finance, Grants & HIB, Negotiations, Personnel and Management, and Public Relations.
 The Board meets on a periodic basis with the Spotswood Board of Education.
 Our administrative team includesSuperintendent of Schools/Curriculum Director, Dr. Stephanie Brown; Principal of Parkview School, Mr. Eric Siegel; Principal of Joyce Kilmer School, Mr. William Veit; Assistant Principal, Mrs. Jaclyn Citro; School Business Administrator, Ms. Norma Tursi; and Supervisor of Special Education, Mrs. Sara McGowan.